Trace: » residency » conferences » getting_something_other_than_a_postdoc_lore » nomad » movie_night » housing » reductions » student_jobs

 The rules regarding jobs are

-- Students not in attendance at the jobs meeting may send an email request to the faculty rep, but students attending the meeting get first dibs on all jobs
+• Students not in attendance at the jobs meeting may send an email request to the organizer

 The job descriptions below should include: